 - Shift power and resources to actors on the ground.

-- Redefine the role for international governmental and nongovernmental actors.
+- Redefine the role of international governmental and non-governmental actors.

 - Save more lives through comprehensive approaches.